Dr0d1536/Project_1/README.md

  ## Instructions
  ### Step 1:
-  * Import dependencies and Read in the CSV using Pandas and pring out the DataFrame that is returned. ( Note: this dataset uses special characters and should be read in using UTF-8 encoding)
+  * Import dependencies and read in the CSV using Pandas and pring out the DataFrame that is returned. ( Note: this dataset uses special characters and should be read in using UTF-8 encoding)

   ### Step 2:
 *   Clean Data